JNYH/HackerRank_solutions/README.md

 # hackerrank
 This is a documentation of my Hackerrank solutions.

-My solutions went missing when I log in to Hackerrank after some time, so I record them here.
+My solutions went missing when I sign in to Hackerrank after some time, so I shall record them here.